 Fossil fuels like oil, gas and carbon are the primary energy supply in Indonesia, while renewable energy, principally hydro and geothermal, made up a small percentage of its energy supply.
-Electricity generation is especially dependent on fossil fuels, with 57 percent and 25 percent of the electricity generated in 2017 coming from coal and natural gas respectively.
+Electricity generation is especially dependent on fossil fuels, with 62 percent and 21 percent of the electricity coming from coal and natural gas respectively.

 Primary energy demand in Indonesia increased by 4.9 percent in 2018, more than its average annual rate of 2.8 percent between 2007 and 2017.
 Over the past decade, energy consumption per capita has risen steadily.
 This growth comes largely from the transportation and industrial sectors, which were still heavily dependent on oil.
 However, Indonesia's oil production has been declining for the past few years.
 While the investment value in the oil and gas sector in Indonesia is still high, its contribution to the state revenue has been declining.